 OCAS will protect personal information with security safeguards appropriate to the sensitivity of the information.
 OCAS will protect personal information against loss or theft as well as unauthorized access, disclosure, copying, use or modification, regardless of the format in which the information is held, using appropriate security safeguards.
-OCAS will protect personal information transferred to third parties providing services to OCAS through contractual measures or other arrangements stipulating the confidentiality of the information, restricting the purposes for which the information is to be used and prohibiting its disclosure to third parties except upon direction from OCAS in accordance with this Privacy Code.
+OCAS will protect personal information disclosed to third parties providing services to OCAS through contractual measures or other arrangements stipulating the confidentiality of the information, restricting the purposes for which the information is to be used and prohibiting its disclosure to third parties except upon direction from OCAS in accordance with this Privacy Code.

 8 - Being open about policies and procedures

 OCAS will make readily available to individuals specific information about OCAS policies and procedures relating to the management of personal information.
 OCAS will be open about its policies and procedures with respect to the management of personal information.
 Individuals will be able to acquire information about our policies and procedures at minimal or no cost and without unreasonable effort.
 This information will be made available in a form that is generally understandable.

 9 - Providing access to personal information

 On written request, and subject to the exemptions stipulated by law, OCAS will inform individuals of the existence, use and disclosure of their personal information and provide access to that information.
 An individual will be able to challenge the accuracy and completeness of the information and have it amended where inaccuracies exist.
 In certain situations, OCAS may not be able to provide access to all of the personal information that it holds about an individual.
 These situations shall be limited to those required or stipulated by law.
 When an individual successfully challenges the accuracy or completeness of personal information, OCAS will correct, delete or add information as required.
 When appropriate, the amended information will be disclosed to any third parties requiring access to the information in question.